-Face Coverings Required Ages 6+ (recommended ages 2-6) – Visitors ages 6 and older are required to wear face coverings (that cover the nose and mouth) during their visit to the gardens.
-Face coverings are also strongly recommended for visitors between the ages of 2 and 6, per CDC guidelines.
+Face Coverings Required.
+Visitors ages 2 and older are required to wear face coverings (that cover the nose and mouth) during their visit to the garden.

 Signs and markers throughout the gardens will help you follow safety guidelines and remind you to practice social distancing.

 Wash hands, sanitize and practice good hygiene.

 Please note, access to restrooms will be limited.